HighPoint/aws-lambda-layer-zip-builder/README.md

 # aws-lambda-layer-zip-builder:

-A Dockerfile to build Python compatible AWS Lambda Layers as a zip file.
-This uses Amazon Linux 2 on Docker with Python 3.7.x.
+Build Python compatible AWS Lambda Layers as a zip file with Docker.
+This uses Amazon Linux 2 with Python 3.7.x.
 Use this to add a Python compatible lambda layer to your AWS Cloudformation stack.
 This has been successfully test on:

     opencv-python
     numpy